Last Updated on November 28, 2021 by DMEditor

 Get the idea?

 Just like Canva, Stencil lets you create high-quality graphical content fast.
-Using its efficient set of features, you can create, edit, and customize images using a template, from scratch, or via a picture or image from their extensive image library.
+Using its efficient set of features, you can create, edit, and customize images using pre made templates, from scratch, or via a picture or image from their extensive image library.

 Stencil gives you access to over 2,200,00 stock images, all of which come under the Creative Commons License.
 So, you can legally use them for any of your personal and commercial projects.
 Their pictures are provided by Pixabay and Pexel, where each image is vetted to ensure they’re safe to use.

 There is over 60 size presets to choose from.
 This is a natural starting point for your design, as you can pick the dimensions best suited for your project.
 For instance, a specific social media banner.
 You can also create custom-sized templates.

-Previewing and sharing images on social media platforms is easy.
+Previewing and sharing images on social media platforms is made user-friendly and easy.
 In other words, Stencil is optimized to develop well-designed content for your digital marketing creatives… and fast.
 You can then schedule and plan your content via Stencil’s Buffer integration.

-Stencil also boasts nearly 3,000 google fonts, over 1,000 design templates, and thousands of icons.
+Stencil also boasts nearly 3,000 google fonts, over 1,000 design templates, and thousands of icons and graphics.
 So, the customization options are seemingly endless!